HDFGroup/vol-log-based/DEVELOPER_NOTE.md

   * Trigger condition: Call MPI_Finalize without closing opened files.
 **possible solutions**:
   * Contact the HDF5 team to see if there is a way to reactivate the native VOL during the shutdown status
+  * Delay file close until the last opened object is closed
+    + HDF5 team suggests maintaining a reference count on the number of objects opened for every file.
+The file is only closed when the reference count reaches 0.
+The VOL close function will always return success after deducting the reference count, but the file will remain open as long as the reference count remains positive.
+In this way, the file will only be closed when the last object opened through it is closed.

 ## Registering property changes the signature of the property class
   H5Pregister can be used to register new properties to an existing property class (file access, dataset transfer, etc.).